dhifoster/fire-ready/README.md

 ## Disclaimer

 This is an educational tool.
 It is **not** regulated financial advice.
 It does not recommend specific products, funds, providers, or allocations.
 For regulated advice, consult an [FCA-authorised advisor](https://register.fca.org.uk/).
+Always verify tax figures and other thresholds with official government sources before acting on them.

 The skill is provided as-is.
 Use at your own risk.

 ## License

-[Choose a license — MIT is a reasonable default for an open-source MVP.]
+MIT